Arif-Zaman10/Python-Caesar-Cipher/README.md

 📝 Notes:
-Only letters a-z are shifted.
+-Only letters a-z are shifted.
-Numbers, spaces, and symbols stay the same.
+-Numbers, spaces, and symbols stay the same.
-Shift numbers larger than 26 are automatically wrapped (e.g., shift=30 works like shift=4).
+-Shift numbers larger than 26 are automatically wrapped (e.g., shift=30 works like shift=4).
-The program will keep running until you choose to exit.
+-The program will keep running until you choose to exit.